CosmicIris/2024individualprogrammingproject/README.md

 ## Enchanter's Curse

 ## Description:
-This is an interactive text-based storytelling game in which the user can choose different choices that wil lead to certain outcomes, with the theme revolving around magic.
+This is an interactive text-based storytelling game in which the user can choose different choices that will lead to certain outcomes, with the theme revolving around magic.

 ## Features:
 * random events (such as a getting hit by lightning and instantly dying)